-As a trial attorney for over 20 years, Jody Reich has tried and arbitrated hundreds of cases in state and federal court and the Washington Court of Appeals.
+As a trial attorney for nearly 25 years, Jody Reich has tried and arbitrated hundreds of cases in state and federal court and the Washington Court of Appeals.
 Jody represents a wide variety of clients in estate planning, probate and business disputes.
 She also dedicates a large part of her practice to protecting victims of serious injury caused by the negligence of others.
 Her estate planning work focuses on all aspects of end of life planning, such as the creation of family trusts and estates.
 She also assists clients through the probate process, represents interested parties in estate disputes when the arise, and helps companies with various business interests in the community.

 Prior to her current practice, Jody was a partner at Betts Patterson Mines and served as a law clerk to Federal Judge Edward F. Shea for the Eastern District of Washington and for Judge James M. Murphy, Spokane Superior Court Judge (retired).